 CARB Low NOx Stage 3 Program - Modified Engine Calibration and Hardware Evaluations 2020-01-0318

-With the conclusion of the California Air Resources Board (CARB) Stage 1 Ultra-Low NOX program, there continues to be a commitment for identifying potential pathways to demonstrate 0.02 g/bhp-hr NOX emissions.
-The Stage 1 program focused on achieving the Ultra-Low NOX (ULN) levels on the heavy-duty regulatory cycles utilizing a turbo-compound (TC) engine, which required the integration of novel catalyst technologies and a supplemental heat source.
-While the aftertreatment configuration provided a potential solution to meet the ULN target, a complicated approach was required to overcome challenges from low temperature exhaust.
-The Stage 2 program was concerned with the development of a new low load test cycle and evaluating the trade-off between GHG and tailpipe NOx on the Stage 2 ULN solution.
-The Stage 3 program focuses on both the regulatory cycles and the new low load cycle but leverages a different engine architecture that is more representative of the broader heavy-duty industry to meet the Phase 2 GHG targets and to simplify the ULN aftertreatment solution.
-As part of this effort, multiple engine hardware technologies were evaluated over steady-state and transient operation to assess the trade-offs between improved exhaust properties, emissions and fuel consumption.
-This paper reports the findings from the engine hardware evaluations and provides support for selecting cylinder deactivation to carry forward in the program.
+With the conclusion of the California Air Resources Board (CARB) Stage 1 Ultra-Low NOX (ULN) program, there continues to be a commitment for identifying potential pathways to demonstrate 0.02 g/bhp-hr NOX emissions.
+The Stage 1 program focused on achieving the ULN levels on the heavy-duty regulatory cycles utilizing a turbo-compound engine which required the integration of novel catalyst technologies and a supplemental heat source.
+While the aftertreatment configuration provided a potential solution to meet the ULN target, a complicated approach with a greenhouse gas (GHG) penalty was required to overcome challenges from low temperature exhaust.
+A subsequent Stage 2 program was concerned with the development of a new low load test cycle and evaluating the trade-off between GHG and tailpipe NOX on the Stage 1 ULN solution.
+The current Stage 3 program focuses on both the regulatory cycles and the new low load cycle, but leverages a different engine architecture that is more representative of the broader heavy-duty industry to meet the Phase 2 GHG regulations and to simplify the ULN aftertreatment solution.
+Aftertreatment thermal management is a key aspect of achieving ULN on both the regulatory cycles and the low load cycle.
+Therefore, a more aggressive engine calibration was developed on the Stage 3 platform using the available engine actuators for aftertreatment heat up and thermal management.
+This modified calibration was then used to evaluate additional hardware technologies under steady-state and transient operation to assess the trade-offs between exhaust gas characteristics, emissions, and fuel consumption.
+A simple ranking system was applied to the transient results and with cylinder deactivation being selected to carry forward into the subsequent tasks of the Stage 3 ULN program.